 Traditionally, personal loans were provided by banks, credit unions, pawn shops, and cash advance stores.
 Recently, a slew of online P2P, or peer-to-peer lenders began popping up, shaping the landscape of the loan industry.
 They generally offer loans with more favorable terms because the low overhead website (as opposed to a brick and mortar store) itself isn't the actual lender but acts instead as the middleman who takes a small cut.
 These P2P lenders create vast opportunities in helping to link up borrowers and lenders who could possibly mutually benefit from doing business with each other.

 Because they are entirely dependent on the creditworthiness of individuals, good or excellent credit scores are vital to receiving personal loans at good rates.
 Bad credit scores will find few options in the market willing to lend to them, and the ones that do usually come with unfavorable rates.
 There are understanding lenders who are willing to look past simple scores, however.
 They use other factors such as debt-to-income ratios, stable employment history, or the probability that student borrowers pay back in the future after graduating and find themselves in stable employment.

 Quick Tip 2: Like credit cards or any other loan signed into agreement with a lender, defaulting on personal loans can damage credit scores and reports.
 Do not make that mistake!

-Our personal loan calculator can give concise visuals to help determine what monthly payments and total costs will look like over the life of the loan.
-Since most have fees and/or insurance, the end cost for personal loans are actually higher than simply the interest rates given by lenders.
-The personal loan calculator takes all of these variables into account when determining the real annual percentage rate, or APR for the loan.
-Always use this real APR for loan comparisons to arrive at more precise figures!
+Our Personal Loan Calculator can give concise visuals to help determine what monthly payments and total costs will look like over the life of the loan.
+Since most personal loans come with fees and/or insurance, the end cost for them can actually be higher than simple napkin calculations of loans using bare interest rates given by lenders.
+The calculator takes all of these variables into account when determining the real annual percentage rate, or APR for the loan.
+Using this real APR for loan comparisons is most likely to be more precise!